-Acceptance of an applicant is determined by the University Admissions Office, on recommendation of the School of Packaging, with the approval of the Dean of the College of Agriculture and Natural Resources, after consideration of the applicant's academic record, Graduate Record Examination scores, experience, personal qualifications, and objectives.
+Acceptance of an applicant is determined by the University Admissions Office, on recommendation of the School of Packaging, with the approval of the Dean of the College of Agriculture and Natural Resources, after consideration of the applicant's academic record, experience, personal qualifications, and objectives.
 Applicants who are admitted are classified as regular, for students who are fully qualified to undertake the master's degree program; or provisional, for students who have some remediable inadequacy of qualifications.

-Basic admission criteria are the same for the on-campus and on-line M.S. programs.
+Basic admission criteria are the same for the on-campus and online M.S. programs.
 However, enrollment in the on-campus program is limited, and not all qualified students can be accepted.
-Students must indicate on the application form whether they wish to enroll in the on-campus program (program code 0409) or the on-line program (program code 0527).